 If you really want to browse the web anonymously, try downloading and using Tor.

-- › How to Always Start Any Browser in Private Browsing Mode
+- › How to Always Start Google Chrome in Incognito Mode on Windows 10

 - › How to Always Start Safari in Private Browsing Mode on a Mac